MaciejPyra/programming-portfolio-website/README.md

-# Programming Portfolio Website
+# Programming Portfolio Website -> To visit app, click [Portfolio link](https://maciejpyra.github.io/programming-portfolio-website/).

 The aim of the project was to develop programming portfolio webstite to showcase the most significant personal projects in a nice form without a need to visit Github.
 Website is hosted directly from this GitHub repository using GitHub pages.
 This service converts repo files and folders into a full-fledged internet website which can be accessed via a standard URL link.

 My portfolio provides examples of performed programming and data science projects.
 Additionally, you can find out more about my skills and technical background there.
-To visit the website click on my [Portfolio](https://maciejpyra.github.io/programming-portfolio-website/).

 # Table of Contents